camarman/GTRPy/docs/user_guide.md

 2. Cylindrical Coordinates
 3. Spherical Coordinates

-To change the coordinate system you can choose from the available ones and later on just click on the **Change Coordinate System** button.
+After choosing the coordinate system, just click on the **Change Coordinate System** button, to activate the change.

 In this guide, let us study the *Schwarzschild Coordinate System* as an example.